chocolatey/docs/input/en-us/central-management/setup/database.md

 * Migrates the database code (`DDL/DML`) to bring it up to the current version
 * That's it.

-> :warning: **WARNING**: CCM packages do ***NOT*** install SQL Server.
+> :warning: **WARNING** CCM packages do **NOT** install SQL Server.
 You must take care of that in the prerequisites.
 Do not even start on central management installs until you have a SQL Server instance up and ready.
 I repeat, SQL Server engine must be already installed.

 The CCM database package will add or update a database to an existing SQL Server instance.

-> :memo: **NOTE**: When you run this package installation, you will want to do so as integrated security, or with Windows Authentication.
+> :memo: **NOTE** When you run this package installation, you will want to do so as integrated security, or with Windows Authentication.
 When you run the other two package installations, you will want to do so providing a connection string.

 ### Package Parameters